 Justice in tarot is here to draw the line between right and wrong, and favor the right side in spite of any technicality or jurisprudence that might stand.
 It urges you to stand for what is right and will show you the best way to make sure you get the support you need to see true justice triumph.

-Justice, responsibility, consequences, cause and effect, righteousness.
+Justice, responsibility, consequences, cause and effect, and righteousness.